uriel1998/ainkcontracts/AInk_contract_anthologist_anthology.md

 The Anthologist is hereby permitted to use reasonable judgement in using the Work for marketing purposes, including but not limited to, posting one (1) sample chapter on the Anthologist's website, using excerpts of no more than ten percent (10%) of the manuscript, and the likeness of the book.

-Electronic versions of the Work may be made available at the discretion of the Publisher or Anthologist for reviewers and other marketing and promotional purposes.
+Separate from the author's personal electronic copy, electronic versions of the Work may be made available at the discretion of the Publisher or Anthologist for reviewers and other marketing and promotional purposes.

 The Promotion and marketing efforts of the Anthologist and shall be coordinated with the Publisher to prevent duplication of effort.